huggingface/course/README.md

 As part of our mission to democratise machine learning, we'd love to have the course available in many more languages!
 Please follow the steps below if you'd like to help translate the course into your language 🙏.

+**🗞️ Open an issue**

+To get started, navigate to the [_Issues_](https://github.com/huggingface/course/issues) page of this repo and check if anyone else has opened an issue for your language.
+If not, open a new issue by selecting the _Translation template_ from the _New issue_ button.

 **🍴 Fork the repository**

-To get started, you'll first need to [fork this repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo).
+Next, you'll need to [fork this repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo).
 You can do this by clicking on the **Fork** button on the top-right corner of this repo's page.

 Once you've forked the repo, you'll want to get the files on your local machine for editing.
 You can do that by cloning the fork with Git as follows: